Skip to main content

 StealthWriter goes further — it will aggressively restructure content to beat detectors, which means it sometimes sacrifices meaning for evasion.
 Sentences get padded with qualifiers.
 Specific claims become vague.
 If you are writing technical content or anything that requires precision, you may find yourself spending more time fixing the output than you saved by using the tool in the first place.

 Metric37 takes a different approach to the quality problem.
-Because the eval gate catches rewrites that still read like AI output, the system can retry with a different strategy.
-The multi-LLM pipeline also means the rewriting model itself varies, which reduces the pattern repetition that makes AI text detectable.
+Because the scoring step catches rewrites that still read like AI output, the system can retry with a different strategy.
 The output tends to preserve the original intent while introducing the natural variation — sentence length differences, occasional imperfections, genuine transitions — that characterizes human writing.

 You can test this yourself with Metric37's free AI detector — paste the output from any humanizer and see how it scores.